microsoft/knowledge-extraction-recipes-forms/Pipelines/README.md

 Connect your business-critical apps and services with [Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/), automating your workflows without writing a single line of code.

 Have a look at the sample pipeline accelerator for [Azure Logic Apps with Form Recognizer](Azure_Logic_Apps/README.md)

+## Azure Functions

+[Azure Functions](https://azure.microsoft.com/en-us/services/functions/) is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement code triggered by events occurring in Azure or third party service as well as on-premises systems.

+Have a look at the sample pipeline accelerator for [Azure Functions](Azure_Functions/README.md).